• Skip to primary navigation

 6. Fatty fish

-Fatty fish like salmon, mackerel, and sardines are high in omega-3 fatty acids, which can help reduce inflammation, lower blood pressure, and decrease triglyceride levels, a type of fat found in the blood that can contribute to clogged arteries.
+Fatty fish like salmon, mackerel, and sardines are rich in omega-3 fatty acids, which reduce inflammation, lower blood pressure, and decrease triglycerides, a type of fat linked to clogged arteries.

 7. Garlic